Should I Become a Healthcare Recruiter?

 Healthcare recruiters, also known as human resources specialists, assist in finding qualified professionals to fill positions in the healthcare industry.
-They may write and place job ads, participate in job fairs, review resumes and job applications, conduct interviews and check references for job applicants.
-Healthcare recruiters must understand the healthcare field and be proficient in keeping track of the various applicants' credentials, certifications and licensure.
+They may write and place job ads, participate in job fairs, review resumes and job applications, conduct interviews, and check references for job applicants.
+Healthcare recruiters must understand the healthcare field and be proficient in keeping track of various applicants' credentials, certifications, and licensure.
 This is a people-oriented job that requires communication and social skills.

 |Degree Level||Bachelor's degree typically preferred or required|